HenintsoaRaza/Data-Analytics-Project/README.md

 **Airbnb Analytics App**

-Welcome to our Airbnb analytics App that allows you to get some interesting insights on Airbnb statistics.\
+Welcome to our Airbnb analytics App that allows you to get some interesting insights on Airbnb statistics.<br />

 Our app allows you to perform two different types of analysis:

 1. Perform comparison between cities
-2. Deep dive into a selected city\
+2. Deep dive into a selected city<br />

-**1) Compare multiple cities**\
+**1) Compare multiple cities**<br />

 The first type of analysis allows you to display insightful graphics (Density, Boxplot and Histogram) concerning the cities of your choice.